Russian presidential elections

 Russian presidential elections determine who will serve as the president of Russia for the next six (formerly four from 1996 to 2012 and five from 1991 to 1996) years.

-Since the establishment of the position of the President of Russia in 1991, the presidential elections have taken place seven times: in 1991, 1996, 2000, 2004, 2008, 2012 and 2018.
-The next presidential election is scheduled for March 2024.
+Since the establishment of the position of the President of Russia in 1991, the presidential elections have taken place eight times: in 1991, 1996, 2000, 2004, 2008, 2012, 2018, and 2024.
+The next presidential election is scheduled for March 2030.

 Electoral legislation

 Russian presidential elections are governed by the Russian Constitution, the Federal law on basic guarantees of electoral rights and the right to participate in referendums of citizens of the Russian Federation and the federal law on Presidential elections of the Russian Federation.
 The provisions of the electoral legislation were constantly evolving, but the foundations of the electoral system remained unchanged.

 Laws on elections of the President of Russia were adopted four times.
-From 1991 to 2003, before each election a new law was adopted: in 1991, in 1995, in 1999 and in 2003.
+From 1991 to 2003, before each election a new law was adopted: in 1991, in 1995, in 1999, and in 2003.
 Currently, there is a federal law "on Presidential elections of the Russian Federation" #19-FZ from January 10, 2003, in the version from December 5, 2017.